KaiserAI/Political-Ideology-Classification-in-Tweets/README.md

 The project follows a structured data science lifecycle, detailed in *Chapter 3 & 4* of the attached report.

 ### 1. Data Processing
-Using the `politicES_phase_2` dataset (Hugging Face), the raw text undergoes a strict cleaning process:
+Using the `politicES_phase_2` dataset, the raw text undergoes a strict cleaning process:
 * **Normalization:** Lowercasing and removal of special characters.
 * **Noise Removal:** Regex-based filtering of URLs, hashtags (`#`), and user mentions (`@`).
 * **Linguistic Processing:** Tokenization, Stop-word removal, and Lemmatization to reduce feature dimensionality.